agent1red/SparkAutoDemo/README.md

 Link to the Azure deployed app: [SparkAutoDemo](https://sparkauto20200929131912.azurewebsites.net/)

 Create an account and log in to explore the app.
 (Disregard logging in with Facebook or Google).
+The admin adds cars and services for the customer via admin control.
+The customer can only view their
+car services and information.